Frederick Marquis, 1st Earl of Woolton: Second World War

 By January 1941, the usual overseas food supply had fallen in half.
 By 1942, however, ample food supplies were arriving through Lend Lease from the U.S. and a similar Canadian programme.
-Worried about children, he made sure that by 1942 Britain was providing 650,000 children with free school meal; about 3,500,000 children received milk at school, in addition to priority supplies at home.
+Worried about children, he made sure that by 1942 Britain was providing 650,000 children with free school meals; about 3,500,000 children received milk at school, in addition to priority supplies at home.
 However, his national loaf of wholemeal brown bread replaced the ordinary white variety, to the distaste of most housewives.
 Children learned that sweets supplies were reduced to save shipping space.

 Woolton kept food prices down by subsidizing eggs and other items.
 He promoted recipes that worked well with the rationing system, including the "Woolton pie," which consisted of carrots, parsnips, potatoes, and turnips in oatmeal, with a pastry or potato crust, and served with brown gravy.
 Woolton's business skills made the Ministry of Food's job a success, and he earned a strong personal popularity despite the shortages.

-He joined the Privy Council in 1940 and became a Companion of Honour in 1942.
-In 1943, Woolton entered the War Cabinet as Minister of Reconstruction, taking charge of the difficult task of planning for post-war Britain and in this role, he appeared on the cover of Time on the issue of 26 March 1945.
-In May 1945, he featured in Churchill's "Caretaker" government as Lord President of the Council.
+Sworn of the Privy Council in 1940, Lord Woolton was appointed a Companion of Honour in 1942.
+In 1943, Woolton joined the War Cabinet as Minister of Reconstruction, taking charge of the difficult task of planning for post-war Britain and in this role, he appeared on the cover of Time on the issue of 26 March 1945.
+In May 1945, he was a member of Winston Churchill's "Caretaker" Government as Lord President of the Council.